Mountain Bike Wheel Size Guide: 26 vs 27.5 vs 29 vs Mullet

 Are 27.5 Wheels Being Phased Out?

-Yes — you’re seeing 27.5 wheels being phased out as manufacturers shift to 29ers; you’ll weigh 27.5 wheel advantages against 27.5 market trends, so choose based on agility needs and long-term parts availability.
+Yes, you are seeing 27.5 wheels slowly phased out on newer trail bikes as manufacturers shift focus to 29ers.
+You must weigh the advantages of 27.5 wheels against current market trends.
+Choose based on your absolute need for agility versus long-term parts availability.

 How Tall Should You Be for 29 Inch Wheels?